I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_segmentdescriptor4.md

 <div class="alert"><b>Note</b>  This applies to the aperture segment only.</div>
 <div> </div>

-`Flags`

-Segment bit field flags
+`SystemMemoryEndAddress`

+For segments that are partially composed of system memory, all allocations ending after this address are purged during hibernate.

 `NumInvalidMemoryRanges`

 The number of invalid memory ranges in the segment.
 If this value is not zero, the kernel mode driver will be called with DdiQueryAdapterInfo(DXGKQAITYPE_SEGMENTMEMORYSTATE) to get information about invalid memory ranges.

-`NumUEFIFrameBufferRanges`

-`NumVprSupported`

-`Size`

-The size of the segment in bytes.

-`SystemMemoryEndAddress`

-For segments that are partially composed of system memory, all allocations ending after this address are purged during hibernate.

-`VprAlignment`
+`VprRangeStartOffset`